 ELIZABETH'S WAR: Missouri 1863 IS NOW AVAILABLE!

-Suffer along with Elizabeth in her efforts to have her family survive the Civil War in Cass County, Missouri, where raiders, bushwackers, soldiers, and local militia rule the land.
+Suffer along with Elizabeth and her family as they struggle to survive the Civil War in Cass County, Missouri, where raiders, bushwackers, soldiers, and local militia rule the land.
 Where neighbors and relations fight each other from opposite sides of the war.
 When General Order No. 11 is issued, forcing thousands of mostly women, children and the elderly to leave their homes and everything they love within fifteen days, Elizabeth prepares for then begins a sixty mile trek to reach her kin, uncertain whether they've survived the aftermath of the burning of Osceola two years earlier.
 Elizabeth begins the journey with a plan, lots of food and water, but within days it's lost to soldiers and foragers, leaving them to travel with few provisions in blistering Missouri temperatures.
 Feel the relentless heat, live their fear, and suffer the hopelessness thousands lived in the wake of General Order No. 11.

 TO PURCHASE A HARD COPY OF ELIZABETH'S WAR: Missouri 1863 go to the PURCHASE page to order through PayPal or you may order directly through me at my email: firstname.lastname@example.org To order an Ebook copy, go to the EBOOKS page.
 Thanks!